Sacral nerve stimulation therapy is a treatment for the symptoms of overactive bladder.

 - The test results please you

-During the second stage procedure, we open the small pocket to make it larger.
+During the second step, we open the small pocket to make it larger.
 We place the battery into the pocket and connect it to the permanent lead arising from the sacral nerves.

-We give you a hand-held device and teach you how to use it.
+We give you a handheld device and teach you how to use it.
 The device includes a replaceable battery.
-The device enables you to control your symptoms by using the knobs on the unit to increase or decrease the intensity.
+The device enables you to control your symptoms by increasing or decreasing the intensity.